nfabiop/HackerRank/README.md

 # SQL Problems and Solutions

-Here you can find the full list of SQL problems in HackerRank website as well as my own solutions.
+Here you can find the full list of SQL problems from HackerRank website as well as my own solutions.

 | ID |Subdomain | Skills | Difficulty | Challenge | MySolution | Points |